 Plenty of funny family stories recalling “Dad wouldn’t stop; he told us to use the mayonnaise jar.”
 Not so funny when it’s Granddad in need.

 My traveling with medications family has learned to skip the highway welcome centers because the walk is too long from the parking lot to the bathroom.
-Fast food handicapped parking spot gives closer access.
+Fast food handicapped parking spots give closer access.

-TravelingMom Tip: The curb cut is often on the driver side, not the passenger so consider backing into the space.
+TravelingMom Tip: The curb cut is often on the driver’s side, not the passenger so consider backing into the space.